Published on 07 Nov 2019

 Let your developers and other creatives have their space to stretch out, like free-range chickens.
 Whether it be their own office, a separate cubicle, or a different location.
 If one particular developer loves a window to look out, find them a seat by the window.
 If a dark corner is their preference, there should be a few of those around the office.

 Today, many tech jobs are remote.
 Employees are working from home, from shared workspaces, and even cafes.
 Some employers offer split days with a minimum required amount of time spent in the office, and the rest can be from another location.
 Developers often thrive outside of the office environment.
 They have their space exactly where and how they like it, and can change it up as needed to help them focus on getting their work done.
-So, make sure wherever the location, your developers have the space they prefer.
+So make sure, wherever the location, your developers have the space they prefer.

 Having the right tools is vital in any job.
 For developers to be most productive, the right hardware and software are a must.
 Find out what tools and programs your team likes to work with.
 Find out what will work with the tools already in use.
 And ensure that developers can collaborate if necessary by having compatible software.

 Updated hardware is a necessity for effectiveness when writing code and dealing with backend development projects.
 Also, set policies for how and when someone can obtain new equipment.
 Set budgets for employees, but don’t get upset if a necessary piece of hardware has to be replaced and will cost you a little more.
 Remember, it’s an investment in your employees.
-Happiness can be a new computer that makes their jobs easier.
+Happiness can be a new computer that makes their job easier.
 That happiness equals increased productivity when it’s on the company’s dime.

 Letting your programmers do their job is vital, and often overlooked until an error or a deadline pops up.